-This sounds simple to do, but being able to notice cues, react to them and tailor new questions based on that is what makes an interviewer great.
-Being able to get your interviewee to talk about the topics they are avoiding is challenging and you have to approach it in a smart, firm, but none-aggressive manner, or that may shut them to talking about the topic all together.
+This sounds simple to do, but being able to notice cues, react to them and tailor new questions based on what was just said; is what makes an interviewer great.
+Being able to get your interviewee to talk about the topics they are avoiding is challenging and you have to approach it in a smart, firm, but none-aggressive manner, or that may stop them from talking about the topic all together.

 Tailor Your Questions Based on Your Audience

-If you are a new journalist to some magazine, newspaper or website then this may be a hefty challenge if you haven't interacted with your reader base.
-When you are constructing your questions for the interview go to your companies website (or physical magazine/newspaper) and look up anything related to the company, product or person that you are interviewing.
-On those articles you can not only learn more about your interviewee, but you can see how your reader base reacted to them and what questions they may have about them.
+If you are a new journalist to some magazine, newspaper or website, then this may be a hefty challenge if you haven't interacted with your reader base.
+When you are constructing your questions for the interview, go to your company's website (or physical magazine/newspaper) and look up anything related to the company, product or person that you are interviewing.
+In those articles, you will not only learn more about your interviewee, but you can see how your reader base reacted to them and what questions they may have about them.
 Here are some related tips:

-Conducting a fantastic interview can be tough, but when you are thinking about everything above then you will have a little bit of an upper hand.
-None of this helps a lot with creating the questions themselves, which can be a tough task on its own, but it will help you get results from your interviewee while also making sure that you don't come off as inexperienced.
+Conducting a fantastic interview can be tough, but when you take into considerations the above suggestions, you will have a little bit of an upper hand.
+None of this helps when it comes to creating the questions themselves, which can be a tough task on its own, but it will help you get results from your interviewee while also making sure you don't come off as inexperienced.
 Lastly, If you are about to conduct your first interview then swallow a little pride and ask for help from fellow journalists who have more experience.
-Just having someone else take a look at your questions who knows about the topic will help you refine the entire focus of your interview.
+Just having someone else take a look at your questions, someone who not only knows about the topic, but the process as well, will help you refine the entire focus of your interview.

-As always, if you have any questions about any of this then feel free to ask.
+As always, if you have any questions about any of this, feel free to ask.
 Best of luck with your interview!